mircea-cacicovschi/DK1_Energy_Price_Forecasting/README.md

 **Pseudo-test set DL.ipynb**
 This notebook evaluates the best performing deep learning models on the pseudo-test period from 1 to 14 August 2025.
 It reconstructs forecasts, applies inverse scaling, and calculates MAE, RMSE, and MAPE.

+> Both notebooks are committed **without cell outputs** for readability.
+> All results reported in the README were generated using this code.

+---

+## Environment Setup

+This project uses both Python and R.

+### Python
+Install required Python packages:

+pip install -r requirements.txt

+### R
+Install required R packages:

+install.packages(readLines("requirements_r.txt"))

+Alternatively, if using renv:

+install.packages("renv")
+renv::restore()

+---

+## API Keys and Environment Variables

+Some data collection scripts require external API keys.
+For security reasons, API keys are **not stored in this repository**.

+Required environment variables:
+- DMI_API_KEY     (used by DMI weather data scripts)
+- ENTSOE_API_KEY  (used by ENTSO-E electricity price scripts)

+Set these variables before running any data collection scripts.

 ---

 ## How to Run the Code